Armor & Shields

 Hard Armor:

-Description: Tactical vest designed to hold rigid ceramic or steel trauma plates.
-The plates provide excellent protection against rifle fire but are heavy and cover only the front and back of the torso.
+Description: Tactical vest designed to hold rigid ceramic or steel trauma plates that provide excellent protection against rifle fire.
+Unlike soft body armor, these hard plates can stop high-powered rifle rounds that would penetrate kevlar.
+The plates are heavy and cover only the front and back of the torso—arms, legs, neck, and head remain vulnerable.
 Popular with military and tactical units who need protection from high-powered weapons.
-The modular design allows plates to be replaced after taking damage.
+The modular design allows plates to be replaced after taking catastrophic damage.

 AC: 18